Nexus Dynamics

 Efficiency

 Every resource has a purpose.
 Every process can be optimized.
-Waste is the only sin.
+Waste is the only sin that cannot be forgiven โ and people, when they stop producing value, become a form of waste the vocabulary was designed to handle.

 Integration